In the field:

 At the markets:

 On Saturdays you can find these lovely college students at our market booth.
 I am so proud of these ‘kids’ that study all week and on Saturdays commit to waking up at 6am and go set up our market booths in Campo Pequeno, Principe Real and Cascais.
 In rain, in the sunshine or even during a storm, there they are.

 Yesterday’s ones might not be the same as today’s, they graduate, start working and move on.
 Tomorrow they may all change again, but all with the same will to do the very best they can.
 Today they are Catarina, Vera, Gonçalo, Leonor, Daniel and Maria.

 It’s me, Luisa!
 One day I had an idea, from the idea came a project, from the project came a business, and from that business a life is booming.
 And this idea, this project, this business will one day have a life of its own, and just like my children, it won’t depend on me anymore.

 I have to confess that each time I’m asked to update “our team” I get a little more scared.
 Never in my life I would’ve thought that there would be so many people working on this project.
 It makes me happy to think that we have been able to come this far, but it’s also scary.
 However, I also know that we are not done yet

-My children have been at the farm since they were born, and all of them in one way or another are part of this team and are still part of this home.
-They saw, not always gladly, their house being ‘invaded’.
-Their space become public.
-I know it’s not easy, and what leads me to think that it’s worth it, is that if it weren’t like this, this house would probably not be ours anymore.
+My children who have been here since they were born, who have all been part of this team in some way and who are still part of this house.
+They saw, not with the greatest of pleasures, their house invaded.
+Their space made public.
+Yes, I know it's not easy, but what makes me think it was really worth is that if it hadn't been that way, this would probably already be someone else's home.

-That helped by being present when they were most needed.
-That were and are so very important in the growth of this Farm.
-With hard work, enthusiasm or investment.
-Lena, Leonor, Teresa and Manela, each of them has a bit of themselves here.
+That helped by being there when it was most needed, and who were and are so important in the evolution of this Farm.
+With ‘hard’ work, with enthusiasm or with investment.
+Lena, Leonor, Teresa, Manela each have a little bit of them here.